-Definition: Vacant land in this class is any land wherever located within the rating differential.

-Municipality that is greater than forty hectares in size, on which no dwelling is erected, and which does not meet the criteria of any other

-Non-Farm Vacant Land greater than forty hectares (Rural)

-The objective of this differential rate for Non-Farm Vacant Land greater than forty hectares (Rural) is to encourage the development of vacant land.
+Definition: Vacant land in this class is any land wherever located within the Municipality that is greater than forty hectares in size, on which no dwelling is erected, and which does not meet the criteria of any other rating differential.
+Objectives: The objective of this differential rate for Non-Farm Vacant Land greater than forty hectares (Rural) is to encourage the development of vacant land.
 The encouragement of development is strategically important as it has a positive effect on local employment and income whereas speculative behaviour may result in market instability and should be discouraged.
 Council holds the view that the vacant land differential should be higher than the general rate to encourage the development of land and ensure that all rateable land will make an equitable financial contribution to the cost of carrying out the functions of Council.
 Furthermore, the Council also believes that a higher differential rate will also assist to partly offset the costs of servicing new land, including major infrastructure studies and the implementation of interconnecting infrastructure between subdivisions.
 However, the more difficult task is determining an appropriate differential to the general rate.

-The characteristics of the planning scheme zoning are applicable to the determination of land which will be subject to the rate of non-farm vacant land in this category.
+Characteristics: The characteristics of the planning scheme zoning are applicable to the determination of land which will be subject to the rate of non-farm vacant land in this category.
 The classification of the land will be determined by the occupation of that land for its best use and have reference to the planning scheme zoning.

-Land that has not been developed, does not meet the criteria of any other rating differential, and the total property area is greater than 40Ha in size.

-The differential rate will be used to fund those items of expenditure outlined in the Council budget documentation.
+Types and Classes: Land that has not been developed, does not meet the criteria of any other rating differential, and the total property area is greater than 40Ha in size.
+Use of Rate: The differential rate will be used to fund those items of expenditure outlined in the Council budget documentation.
 The level of the differential rate is that which Council considers necessary to achieve those objectives specified above.
 This land is generally used by people who have a hobby farm that does not meet the classification requirements under the Farm differential, which is reserved for entities with a substantial and commercial purpose.

-Level of Rate:

-Non-farm vacant land properties greater than forty hectares (Rural) Properties greater than 40Ha in area tend to be within rural areas and have a lesser requirement of public infrastructure than vacant urban land and rural residential land, therefore the differential has been set at: 156.28% of lowest differential.

-Use of Land:

-Any use permitted under the Pyrenees Shire Council Planning Scheme.
+Level of Rate: Non-farm vacant land properties greater than forty hectares (Rural) Properties greater than 40Ha in area tend to be within rural areas and have a lesser requirement of public infrastructure than vacant urban land and rural residential land, therefore the differential has been set at: 155% of the general rate.
+Use of Land: Any use permitted under the Pyrenees Shire Council planning Scheme.
+Geographic Location: Wherever located within the municipal district.

-5 Lawrence Street, Beaufort VIC 3373 T 1300 797 363 E pyrenees@pyrenees.vic.gov.au pyrenees.vic.gov.au 🚯 🕥 🧿

-Non-Farm Vacant Land greater than forty hectares (Rural)